MaorKadosh/Auto-TimeClock365/README.md

 # auto-timeclock365
 The ultimate way to punch in your working hours on live.timeclock365.com in a breaze.

-Is a script that meant to save time by automaticlly "punch in" working hours by automatically punch-in daily in certin hour (using crontab) and saves the after work.
+This script meant to save time by automaticlly "punch in" working hours by automatically punch-in daily in certin hour (using crontab) and saves the after work.

 # Background story